Learn English Free

 One superstition is that unmarried guests should place a piece of wedding cake under their pillow, as it will increase their prospects of finding a partner.
 Bridesmaids who do so will supposedly dream of their future husbands, which must make Johnny Depp a potential bigamist.

 |The happy couple toast each other.
 (This has nothing to do with sliced bread.)|

 |The couple cut the cake together, this symbolizes their first meal as husband and wife (see above).|

 The bride may throw her bouquet to the assembled group of all unmarried women in attendance, with folklore suggesting the person who catches it will be the next to wed.

 (A fairly recent equivalent has the groom throwing the bride's garter to the assembled unmarried men; the man who catches it is supposedly the next to wed.)

 |It is usual for the couple to go away on holiday together.
 This is called the honeymoon.|

 |On arriving back home it is traditional for the husband to carry his wife into their new home.
 This is called carrying the bride over the threshold.|

 The Cost of Getting Married in the UK

-In 2004 the average wedding in the UK cost £16,000, and prices have risen since then, it now stands at a staggering £18,500.
+In 2004 the average wedding in the UK cost £16,000, and prices have risen since then, by 2012 it stood at £18,500, and according to Brides Magazine in 2015, it is a whopping £24,716!
 Of course there is no need to get caught up in Competitive Wedding Syndrome, none of it is actually necessary.
 You can simply get married and live happily ever after.